hishamls/hishamls/README.md

 - 👋 Hi, I’m @hishamls
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Java on netbeans
+- 🌱 I’m currently learning Java on netbeans , SQL, Java script, HTML, CSS
 - 💞️ I’m looking to collaborate and help on Java program
 - I'm searching for a monitor or a guide
 - 📫 How to reach me modernhisham@gmail.com